OpenExcept/OpenExcept/README.md

 # OpenExcept

-OpenExcept is an AI based exception aggregation engine.
+OpenExcept is an AI based exception clustering engine.

 Your application is throwing tons of exceptions, each exception trace is slightly different and many of them do not have pre-defined exception classes.
 How do you know which exceptions are most common?
 How do you know there are suddenly increases of certain exception types?

-OpenExcept intelligently groups exceptions based on their semantic meaning, making it easier to identify patterns and address issues more efficiently.
+OpenExcept intelligently cluster exceptions based on their semantic meaning, making it easier to identify patterns and address issues more efficiently.

 ## Features

-- 🤖 Automatic Exception Grouping: Uses machine learning to categorize exceptions without manual intervention.
+- 🤖 Automatic Exception Clustering: Uses machine learning to categorize exceptions without manual intervention.
 - 🔌 Easy Integration: Seamlessly fits into your existing logging systems.
 - 🚀 Simple API: Get started quickly with a straightforward and intuitive API.
 - 🐳 Docker Support: Easily deployable with Docker for hassle-free setup.